 Because of these questionable ingredients inside many commercialized electrolytes drink, more and more people are switching to a more natural alternative.

-Sports drinks need to have a specific concentration to provide a person's body with enough carbohydrates for energy and sodium and electrolytes to restore and maintain the body's hydration level.
+Sports drinks need to have a specific concentration to provide a person's body with enough carbohydrates for energy and sodium, and electrolytes to restore and maintain the body's hydration level.
 That's why when it comes to hydration, many prefer to make their version.

 What's great about making your electrolyte drink is that you can experiment with flavors.
 You can even change a few of the ingredients to fit your taste.
-So, to help you make your energy drink from scratch, here are a few recipes that you can choose and easily make at the comfort of your home.
+So, to help you make your energy drink from scratch, here are a few homemade electrolyte drink recipes that you can choose and easily make at the comfort of your home.

 Zesty sports drink

 A quarter teaspoon of Himalayan salt

 Mix everything in a jar and cover it with a lid.

 Store it inside the fridge until it's cool enough to suit your taste.